Lumbermens Arch in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

-The Lumbermens' Arch is probably the most unique attraction in Vancouver.
-There is nothing like it in the entire world!
 This is actually the 2nd Lumbermen's Arch.
 The original was more of a building structure.
 It resided at the same location from 1913 to 1947 when it was in disrepair and removed.
 This Lumbermen's Arch was built in 1952.
 The original arch became a common gathering place for Vancouver residents.
 Now, this area is still a gathering place where there are many events and a popular picnic area.

 Be sure to walk to the lower end of the Lumbermen's Arch to see the plaque!

 In 1912, the BC Lumbermen and Shinglemen's Society honoured the Duke of Connaught, son of Queen Victoria, with an arch to mark his visit to Vancouver.
 A career soldier, the Duke was beloved by many Canadians for his role in strengthening Canadian military forces and promoting hometown charities.
 He also served as Canada's Governor General from 1911 to 1916.
 The Duke's procession passed through the arch in Vancouver's downtown core.
 Following his visit, the arch was moved to this site.
-Due to decay, the wooden arch was replace by the cedar archway you see today-built in 1952 to honour BC's Lumber industry.
+Following its decay, the wooden arch was replaced by the cedar archway you see today-built in 1952 to honour BC's Lumber industry.

 The plaque says: